Tongue Tie and Sleep Apnea: The Craniofacial Connection

 Article Summary: Connection Between Tongue Tie and Sleep Apnea

-2. Villa, et. al. examined 504 children between the ages of 6 and 14 for tongue ties.
+2. Villa et. al. examined 504 children between the ages of 6 and 14 for tongue ties.
 They found forty-two children who would subjectively be at risk for apnea.
-Of that group, 42.8% had shortened lingual frenulum.
+Of that group, 42.8% had a shortened lingual frenulum.
 Their analysis showed that the risk of apnea in these children was significantly higher than other factors such as obesity, age, gender, and tongue tone.

 This raises some questions: How closely connected are tongue tie and sleep apnea?
 Would correcting the tongue tie have an impact on preventing the apnea?